 Don’t worry, this article will answer the questions and also help you make an informed decision about traveling/visiting Nigeria as a tourist, just carefully read this article till the end and take note of things.

 Before a country is said to be safe, there are many things that are put into consideration and questions to be asked such as, are the terrorist attacks? natural disaster, how is the healthcare system? and a lot more.

 This and many more are what we will be talking about in this article which will help you know if Nigeria is safe for white tourists.

+The crime rate of any country eats deep into the economy of that nation.
+It is one of the worse poisons that create fear and panic in foreign investors and tourists to visit such countries Nigeria has not been so perfect or far from crime just like many other nations.
 Nigeria’s political and economic insecurity creates favorable conditions for crime, which range from simple stealing and pickpocketing to armed robberies, muggers’ galleries, kidnappings, and carjackings.

 While terrorist threats are more common in the north of the country, robberies and kidnappings are more common in the south.